|

 of the historical entity changed with the name change,

-the firm apparently prefers to clearly distinguish its
+the firm prefers to distinguish its

 separate incarnations.